wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 Adding or editing custom jails
 ---

-**Step 1:** Choose or create a folder to lock them in (their HOME location).
+**Part 1:** Choose or create a folder to lock them in (their HOME location).
 Then use the relative path to that folder in the commands below for `--home`.
 This is an optional step, but if their `HOME` corresponds to the jail path you wish to set for them, they will connect directly to their `HOME` folder by default, using an FTP client, with no need to manually specify the location.

 ~~~
 ~/proftpd/bin/ftpasswd --passwd --name my_username --file ~/proftpd/etc/ftpd.passwd --uid 5001 --gid 5001 --home $HOME/path/to/jail --shell /bin/false